We take a look at the tax benefits of the real estate professional status and how to qualify

 Qualifying as a real estate professional means that you are allowed to deduct your passive losses from your ordinary income and that there are no limitations to the amount of loss you can deduct in any one year.
 Most real estate investors, however, do not qualify for this beneficial tax status as it requires you to meet two key criteria.

-In this article, we take a look at the benefits that come with qualifying as a real estate professional and how you can determine if you qualify or not.
+In this article, we take a look at the tax benefits that come with qualifying as a real estate professional and how qualify for REPS.

 According to the IRS, there are three classifications of real estate investors.